golang/go/README.md

 - **Integrating [go-panikint](https://github.com/trailofbits/go-panikint)**:instrumentation that panics on integer overflow/underflow (and optionally on truncating integer conversions).
 - **Integrating LibAFL fuzzer** (`--use-libafl`): run standard `go test -fuzz=... --use-libafl` harnesses with LibAFL for better fuzzing performances.

+In a (_way more_) simple phrasing, cybergo is a copy of the Go compiler that finds bugs.

 ## Build

 Go requires a bootstrap Go toolchain.
 Set `GOROOT_BOOTSTRAP` to an existing Go install, then run: